-A.R.S. §41-844: Arizona's legal statute for the protection of cultural resources on state, municipal, and county lands, including human remains, mortuary objects, sacred ceremonial objects, and objects of national or Tribal patrimony.
+AAA: Arizona Antiquities Act, A.R.S. §15-1631 and §41-841 et seq.
+Includes A.R.S. §41-844: Arizona's legal statute for the protection of cultural resources on state, municipal, and county lands, including human remains, funerary objects, sacred ceremonial objects, and objects of national or Tribal patrimony.